Peer Review Process

 Matters not accepted for ODA Peer Review

-- Any complaint that doesn't concern the appropriateness of care or quality of care is not accepted.
+- Any complaint that doesn't concern dental appropriateness of care or dental quality of care is not accepted.

 - If the case involves a fee or billing dispute, it is not accepted.

-- Complaints of poor customer service, practice management or concerning a staff member's behavior are not accepted.
+- Complaints of poor customer service, personnel issues, practice management or concerning a staff member's behavior are not accepted.

 - If either party has contacted an attorney, even if litigation has not been initiated, the case will not be accepted.